-Mirtazapine is available only on prescription.
-It comes as tablets or as a liquid you swallow.
+Mirtazapine is only available on prescription.
+It comes as tablets, tablets that dissolve in your mouth or as a liquid that you swallow.

-Mirtazapine isn't suitable for some people.
-Check with your doctor before starting to take mirtazapine if you:
+Mirtazapine is not suitable for some people.
+To make sure it's safe for you, tell your doctor before starting to take mirtazapine if you:

-- have had an allergic reaction to mirtazapine or any other medicines in the past
+- have ever had an allergic reaction to mirtazapine or any other medicine

 - have a heart problem as mirtazapine can cause low blood pressure

-- have ever taken any other medicines for depression – some rarely used antidepressants can interfere with mirtazapine to cause very high blood pressure even if you've stopped taking them for a few weeks
+- have ever taken any other medicines for depression – some rarely used antidepressants can interfere with mirtazapine to cause very high blood pressure even a few weeks after you've stopped taking them

-- have an eye problem called glaucoma – mirtazapine can increase the pressure in your eye
+- have glaucoma – mirtazapine can increase the pressure in your eye

 - have epilepsy – although it's rare, mirtazapine may increase your risk of having a seizure

-- are trying to become pregnant, already pregnant or breastfeeding
+- are trying to get pregnant, already pregnant or breastfeeding

-The usual starting dose for mirtazapine is 15 to 30mg a day.
-This can be increased up to 45mg a day.
+The usual starting dose for mirtazapine is 15mg to 30mg a day.
+This can be increased to up to 45mg a day.

 If you have problems with your liver or kidneys your doctor might prescribe a lower dose.

-If you take mirtazapine once a day and miss a dose, skip it and take the next dose at the normal time.
+If you take mirtazapine once a day and miss a dose, skip the missed dose and take the next dose at the usual time.
 Do not take a double dose to make up for a forgotten dose.

 If you take mirtazapine twice a day and forget:

-your evening dose – do not take it with the next morning dose.
-Instead skip the missed dose, and then continue the next day with your normal morning and evening doses
+- your evening dose – do not take it with the next morning dose.
+Instead skip the missed dose, and then continue the next day with your usual morning and evening doses

-both doses – skip the missed doses.
-Continue the next day with your normal morning and evening doses.
+- both doses – skip the missed doses.
+Continue the next day with your usual morning and evening doses.
 Do not take an extra dose to make up for a missed dose

 The amount of mirtazapine that can lead to an overdose varies from person to person.